obieh/AIStartupWebsite/README.md

 ![merged](./img/confirm-merge-update.png)

-* If the merge is succesfull, git confirm by displaying the window below
+* If the merge is succesfull, git confirm by displaying the window below.

 ![succes](./img/success-merge-update.png)